ColOfAbRiX/the-road-to-fp/03_case_classes.md

 > Case classes can be seen as plain and immutable data-holding objects that should exclusively
 > depend on their constructor arguments.
->
-> In combination with inheritance, case classes are used to mimic algebraic datatypes (we will see
-> Algebraic Data Types soon).

 The importance of case classes is that they are a tool to _simplify and clean_ the way we think and work with data in FP.
 Contrary to OOP where we have objects that update their own internal state, in FP we usually have data structures and a bunch of functions that can be structured and organized throughout the code, and that perform operations and transformations on this data.

 With this definition in mind, case classes allow us to create these data structures with a clean syntax and to avoid code that is not strictly necessary to the FP way of working.